avipars/CS-Resources/math/logic/README.md

     - When A is true and B is false, the sentence gets the False truth value, otherwise it will always get the True truth value

-    - Called If then, implies, or conditional
+    - Called If then, Implies, or Conditional

   * A ↔ B = A ⊙ B ≡ (A ⇒ B) ∧ (B ⇒ A)

-      - if and only if = xnor
+      - if and only if = x-nor

   * A ⊕ B ≡ (A ∧ ¬B) ∨ (¬A ∧ B)

+  * ∀y - Universal quantifier - For all y

+  * ∃x - Existential quantifier - There exists x

 ###  English to Logic